Autumn Salad with dried blueberries, pears, and pecans

 Blueberries are low in calories and sodium.
 They contain fiber, vitamin C and potassium.

 Pomegranate vinegar is somewhat new in the supermarket.
-We found it at Trader Joe’s.
+I found it at Trader Joe’s.
 If you can’t find pomegranate vinegar, you can substitute raspberry.

 When buying fresh blueberries, look for firm, plump, indigo-blue berries.
 Do not wash until ready to use to help prevent mold growth.